Agents can be instantiated with or without data. Instantiating

 Retrieve an arbitrary piece of data associated by name.

-If the data has not been set
+If the data has not been set, returns null.

-Retrieve all the data associated with this Agent
+Retrieve all the data associated with this Agent at once.

 agent.set('x', 3);